Garden Route Road Trip itinerary

 Hiking in Plettenberg Bay

 Plett is a vacation spot for many South Africans – it’s a lovely community with beautiful homes and a huge sweeping beach front.
 The best part of visiting Plett though, is the hike around Robberg Peninsula.
 Robberg is a must-do on your Garden Route Itinerary and is an exhilarating and beautiful hike.
 I strongly recommend hiking the entire 9km around the peninsula to really take in the entire experience, but there are shorter routes as well.
-Hiking in South Africa is superb in general, and the Robberg Peninsula is no exception.
+Hiking in South Africa is superb in general, and the Robberg Peninsula is no exception, and this is one of my favorite South Africa travel tips.

 Where to stay in Plettenberg Bay